cooljeanius/Environment-Modules/README.md

 For a brief HOWTO on CVS, read [http://kooz.sj.ca.us/rkowen/howto/cvsF.html](http://kooz.sj.ca.us/rkowen/howto/cvsF.html).

 To contribute code patches, please "`cvs diff -u`" them against the modules CVS repository.

+If you are viewing this on GitHub, you can also get the sources via `git`, just be aware that is a fork and not the original sources.

 Thanks,